Raw Diet for Dogs with Food Allergies: Protein Selection Guide

 How to run a trial you can actually interpret

 Start with history.
 Write down foods, treats, chews, and flavored meds.
-“Accidental ingredients” are a common reason trials fail.
+'Accidental ingredients' are a common reason trials fail.

 Pick one protein plan.
 Novel protein or hydrolyzed diet is a vet decision; the important part is keeping the rules simple enough to follow.